-Development should avoid blank walls visible permanently or temporarily from the public realm.
-Where a solid external wall is unavoidable, walls should be detailed and include articulation to provide an interesting appearance visual interest.
+Development should avoid blank walls visible from the public realm.
+Where a solid external wall is unavoidable, walls should be detailed and include articulation to provide visual interest.

 New development considers opportunities for lot consolidation to achieve high quality design and heritage outcomes.